 Batumi is a very charming city, full of new and old architecture, gorgeous street art, fancy hotels and restaurants, and quirky buildings.
 The city itself might not seem big, but exploring everything by foot will exhaust you.
 There are modern buses that go to the main streets of Batumi, so you can easily hop on and off to the desired spot.
 Though, it goes without saying that you’ll find more interesting and unique places while wandering the streets on foot.

-Batumi Boulevard is one of the main attractions of the city, whose history dates back to the 1880s.
-What you see today is the expended boulevard and at first, there were only two strips.
+Batumi Boulevard is one of the main attractions of the city, making it one of the top things to do in Batumi.
+It’s history dates back to the 1880s and what you see today is the expended boulevard.
+At first, there were only two strips.
 The boulevard used to start from today’s Seaside Park of Batumi Boulevard and ended at the corner of today’s Japaridze Street.

 Now it’s a 7km long walking and cycling trail that features many interesting statues, sculptures, and modern art.
 Walking in the boulevard in late afternoon or evening is one of the best ways to unwind and relax in the city.

 Batumi beach follows the coastline and Batumi Boulevard, making it quite long.
+One of the main things to do in Batumi is to soak up the sun and have a dip at the Black Sea.
 The beach itself is a pebble one, however, there are umbrellas and sunbathing chairs for rental at every corner.
-The price for a whole day ranges from 3-5₾.
+The price for a whole day ranges from 3-5 GEL.
 Most parts of the Batumi beach has showers and changing cabins as well.
 There are small kiosks that sell cold drinks, snacks, and ice-cream on the side of the boulevard.

 If you are looking for alternative beaches in Georgia, here’s the top five recommended by Georgia Starts Here